zinzied/Windows-11-Manager/README.md

 5. 🔒 Privacy & Telemetry Control    ← Stop Microsoft spying
 6. 🗑️  Bloatware Removal            ← Delete the junk
 7. ⚡ Performance Optimization       ← Make it fast again
+8. 🔑 Windows Activation Manager     ← Manage license & activation

 📖 HELP & INFO:
-8. ℹ️  INFORMATION                   ← Learn what each tool does
+9. ℹ️  INFORMATION                   ← Learn what each tool does
-9. ❌ EXIT                           ← See you later!
+0. ❌ EXIT                           ← See you later!
 ```

-**Pro tip:** Start with option 8 (Information) if you're new to this.
+**Pro tip:** Start with option 9 (Information) if you're new to this.
 I've written detailed explanations of what each tool does!

 ### 🎨 Enhanced Visual Experience